-If a participant needs a transfer to another site, the participant must notify the NELRP, in writing, before leaving the facility or school of nursing.
-The written request should include: (a) the reason for the transfer; (b) a letter/certification from the facility or school of nursing where the clinician is requesting to transfer to (i.e. the new employer) verifying the facility type and indicating if the facility is a private nonprofit, private for-profit, or public/government-owned.
-The request should be mailed to the following address:
+If a participant needs a transfer to another site, the participant must notify the NELRP through the BCRS Program Portal before leaving the facility or school of nursing.
+The request should include: (a) the reason for the transfer; (b) a letter/certification from the facility or school of nursing where the participant is requesting to transfer to (i.e., the new site) verifying the facility type and indicating if the facility or school is a private nonprofit, private for-profit, or public/government-owned.
+Please note that if the facility or school of nursing is private for-profit, the transfer request will not be approved, as NELRP participants must fulfill their service commitment at a public or private nonprofit critical shortage facility or eligible school of nursing.
+(See page 7 for qualifying service sites.)

-Transfer Requests - NELRP Division of Program Operations 5600 Fishers Lane, Room 8-15 Rockville, Maryland 20857 Participants will receive an official written decision from the NELRP regarding the approval or denial of a transfer request.
-Failure to receive prior written approval from the NELRP will result in immediate suspension of payments until the NELRP: (a) receives all required forms and supporting documentation verifying the transfer site's status and the participant's full-time employment, and (b) approves the participant's transfer request.
+Participants will receive an official decision from the NELRP regarding the approval or denial of a transfer request.
+Leaving the approved service site without prior NELRP approval will result in immediate suspension of payments until the NELRP: (a) receives all required forms and supporting documentation verifying the transfer site's status and the participant's full-time employment, and (b) approves the participant's transfer request.